 - (defunct) the element has been marked for removal from the workspace stream with the defunct command.
 The element has already been removed from the workspace tree (local disk storage); it gets removed from the workspace stream (in the depot) when you promote the element to the backing stream. - (external) the file or directory has not been placed under version control.
 (It's in the workspace tree, but not in the workspace stream.)
 See Specifying Ignore Patterns for External Objects on page 7 in AccuRev Technical Notes. - (excluded) the element does not appear in the workspace because it has been excluded, using the Include/Exclude facility.
 For file elements, it's more likely that the exclusion was explicitly set on the directory in which the file resides, or in a higher-level directory that includes the file.
 See the incl, excl, and incldo reference pages. - (xlinked) this version of the element appears in the workspace or stream by virtue of a cross-link (incl -b command) either on the element itself or on its parent directory or a higher-level directory. - (missing) the workspace "should" include a version of this element, but doesn't.
 This occurs when you delete version-controlled files from the workspace tree using operating system commands.
 If an operation causes the target of an element link to be removed from a workspace, AccuRev removes the element link, also, causing it to have (missing) status. - (twin) the element is one of multiple elements in the workspace that exist at the same pathname.
-At most one of these elements can be accessed through the pathname; the other(s) can be accessed through their unique element-IDs.
-See Version Control of Namespace-Related Changes on page 37 in AccuRev Technical Notes.
+At most one of these elements can be accessed through the pathname; the other(s) can be accessed

-- (stranded) the element is active in the workspace, but cannot be accessed through the file system.
+- through their unique element-IDs.
+See Version Control of Namespace-Related Changes on page 37 in AccuRev Technical Notes. - (subtwin) one of the directories in the element's path has (twin) status.
+Only one of the (twin) directories and its content can be accessed through the pathname; the other(s) can be accessed through their unique element-IDs.
+To resolve (subtwin) status, the actual (twin) parent directory must be resolved by renaming and/or defuncting all but one of the twin directories. - (stranded) the element is active in the workspace, but cannot be accessed through the file system.
 This can occur in several situations: - There is no pathname to the element, because the element's directory (or a higher-level directory) was removed from the workspace or stream. - (dynamic stream only) There are one or more defunct elements at a given pathname, along with one non-defunct element.
 The defunct element(s) have (stranded) status. - The element's directory (or a higher-level directory) is cross-linked, making another version appear at the pathname of the active version.